Academic Indicators

 First-Year Retention

 The retention rate is an indicator of how well first-year students acclimate to an institution's academic and social life.
-Ninety-six percent (96%) or more of the University's first-year students consistentily return their second year, a rate comparable with that of our peer institutions and among the highest levels in the nation.
+Ninety-six percent (96%) or more of the University's first-year students consistentily return their second year, a rate comparable to or exceeding that of our peer institutions and among the highest levels in the nation.

 First-Year Retention Rates